Dev-cpu2/School-Hacks/links.md

 **VeePN**
 https://chromewebstore.google.com/detail/free-vpn-for-chrome-vpn-p/majdfhpaihoncoakbjgbdhglocklcgno
-This is the chrome extention you should use for the 'Set-Up-Chrome-VPN' and the 'Method-2'
+This is the chrome extention you should use for the 'Set-Up-Chrome-VPN' and the 'Method-VeePN'